deltachat/deltachat-pages/tr/help.md

   a message, but also appears on the map.

-### What does the experimental database encryption actually protect?

-- Right now, the database encryption is still very experimental.
-Don't rely on it for protection, you should additionally use encryption of your operating system, if it provides any.
-- The database encryption does not yet encrypt the blobs, only the rows and columns of the database.
-This more or less means that your messages are safe, but not your attachments.
-- For iOS and Android, the encryption keys are stored in the system keychain.
-  This means the encryption is as secure as the operating system it's running on.
-- The Delta Chat desktop client doesn't offer database encryption yet, as there is no standard way to store the encryption keys on the different supported platforms.

 ### Why can I choose to only watch the DeltaChat folder?

 This is an experimental setting for some people who are experimenting with